-- The National Hospital Morbidity Database (NHMD) is a comprehensive data set that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - The indicator as presented is a proxy measure based on available data items in the NHMD.
-The indicator is not a count of patient days used by those eligible (as assessed and approved by an Aged Care Assessment Team (ACAT)) and waiting for residential aged care.
-The indicator as presented is the number of patient days (and proportion of all patient days) used by patients where the care type is Maintenance, a diagnosis was reported as Person awaiting admission to residential aged care service and the separation mode was not Other (includes discharge to place of usual residence). - There is some variation among jurisdictions in the assignment of care type categories. - Numerators for remoteness and socioeconomic status are based on the reported area of usual residence of the patient, regardless of the jurisdiction of hospital.
+- The National Hospital Morbidity Database (NHMD) is a comprehensive data set that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - The number of overnight separations is considered to be more comparable than the total number of separations among jurisdictions and between the public and private sectors.
+This is because variation in admission practices and policies mainly lead to variation in the number of same-day admissions among providers. - Numerators for remoteness and socioeconomic status are based on the reported area of usual residence of the patient, regardless of the jurisdiction of the hospital.
 This is relevant if significant numbers of one jurisdiction's residents are treated in another jurisdiction. - Interpretation of rates for jurisdictions should take into consideration crossborder flows, particularly in the Australian Capital Territory.